apache/pulsar-site/docs/about.md

 id: about
 title: Welcome to the Apache Pulsar documentation portal
 sidebar_label: "About"
-description: Welcome to the Apache Pulsar documentation portal, and welcome to join the active and knowledgeable Pulsar community.
-Let’s begin your Pulsar journey here.
+description: Explore the Apache Pulsar documentation and join the knowledgeable Pulsar community.
 ---

 import BlockLinks from "@site/src/components/ui/BlockLinks";